flonadb/flonadb/README.md

 > [!NOTE]
 > By default, Flona relies on Java's WatchService to watch for changes in the reloadable config files but this might
 > not work in containerized environments e.g. in Docker containers.
 In these cases you need to switch to the alternative
-> approach provided by Flona by setting the value to `true` of the environment variable or JVM system property named
+> approaches provided by Flona by setting the value to `true` of the environment variable or JVM system property named
 > `FLONA_USE_POLLING_FILE_WATCHER`
 ## Data Masking
-Different database systems provide functions that can be used in queries to mask values in a result set but these functions are database specific and used in individual queries.
+Different database systems provide functions that can be used in queries to mask values in a result set but these functions are database specific and, they are used in individual queries.

-Flona provides a database independent masking feature at the application level which allows developers to externally configure column whose values should be masked in result sets, the masking rules are applied to all applicable result set values.
+Flona provides a database independent masking feature at the application level which allows developers to externally configure columns whose values should be masked in result sets, the masking rules are applied to all applicable result set values.
 Currently, the masking is only applicable to columns of data types that map to String class in Java.
 ### String Mask Modes
 A mask mode specifies the masking behavior or rules applied to column values.
 If no mode is specified, by default a mask